phel-lang/phel-lang.org/content/documentation/control-flow.md

 ## For

 A more powerful loop functionality is provided by the `for` loop.
-The `for` loop is a elegant way to define and create arrays based on existing collections.
+The `for` loop is an elegant way to define and create arrays based on existing collections.
 It combines the functionality of `foreach`, `let` and `if` in one call.

 ```phel
 (for head body+)